bjornbredesen/MOCCA/README.md

 SVM-MOCCA distinguishes itself from classical use of SVMs with motifs for the modelling of CRE sequences, where SVMs are trained with motif occurrence frequencies or *k*-spectra, whereas the MOCCA methods train one model per motif and combine predictions.
 MOCCA also includes a derivative method based on Random Forests called the Random Forest Motif Occurrence Combinatorics Classification Algorithm (RF-MOCCA).
 In addition, MOCCA implements support for training log-odds models and classical SVM and RF models using a variety of feature space formulations.
-MOCCA includes functionality for the generation of negative data, threshold calibration and genome-wide prediction.
+MOCCA includes functionality for the generation of negative data, threshold calibration and genome-wide prediction, and also an automated mode that requires only that the user specifies positive sequences, motifs and a genome.

 #### References
  * Bredesen *et al.* 2019: https://academic.oup.com/nar/article/47/15/7781/5538007